 Excel VBA: Create a Progress Bar While Macro Is Running

-• Press ALT + F11 on your keyboard to open the Visual Basic Window.
+• Press Alt + F11 to open the Visual Basic window.

 Opening VBA Window to Create a Progress Bar While a Macro is Running in Excel VBA

-• After you have opened a new Visual Basic window, go to the Insert > UserForm option in the toolbar to insert a new UserForm.
-Click on UserForm.
+• Go to the Insert, and then the UserForm option in the toolbar to insert a new UserForm.

 Inserting a New UserForm to Create a Progress Bar While a Macro is Running in Excel VBA

-• Now we have to drag tools to this UserForm.
-We’ll need only 3 tools for our purpose.
-One Frame, and two Labels.
+• We’ll need only 3 tools for our purpose: one Frame, and two Labels.

 • The first Label (Label1) will lie horizontally along the top margin of the UserForm, covering its whole width.